Skip to content

 Brock Bingham candid headshot

 Ask any sysadmin, and they'll tell you that managing Windows feature updates is one of their favorite things to do.
 Honestly, what's not to like?
 Obnoxiously large file downloads?
 Check!
 Tediously long install times?
-Check!
+Double check!
 Crippling anxiety that things could go terribly wrong at any given moment?
 Triple check!
-If, for whatever reason, these fringe benefits don't interest you and you just wish deploying feature updates was a little easier, PDQ can help.
+If, for whatever reason, these fringe benefits don't interest you and you just wish deploying feature updates were a little easier, PDQ can help.

-If you've ever watched any of our weekly live streams, you know that we get asked a lot of questions about our products and IT topics in general.
+If you've ever watched our weekly webcast, you know that we get asked a lot of questions about our products and IT topics in general.
 One recurring question that comes up almost weekly is if it's possible to deploy feature updates with PDQ Deploy.
-The answer to that question has been and continues to be that it's possible, but there's a catch.
+The answer is that it's possible, but there's a catch.

 The reason we haven't come out and officially supported feature updates in PDQ Deploy is that we are unable to track the status of the deployment accurately.
 Often, this results in PDQ Deploy returning a successful deployment status when, in fact, the upgrade is still in progress on the client.
 Because the returned information is unreliable, users need to actively monitor these deployments to ensure they are successful.